Swarmodroid & AMPy: Reconfigurable Bristle-Bots and Software Package for Robotic Active Matter Studies: Robot circuitry

 While the main loop is running, the $8$-bit timer/counter of the MCU (clocked at 18.75~kHz) is used simultaneously to generate the PWM signal, measure the pulse widths to demodulate the signal from the IR receiver, and to trigger periodic battery voltage checks.
 For a timing diagram, see Supplementary Materials~\cite{Supplementary}.
-In the main loop itself, no other action is performed but waiting for an interrupt event, which is caused by an incoming command accepted by the IR receiver~\oncircuit{U3}.
-The commands are received as a pulse-period modulated 32-bit sequences as defined by the NEC protocol (the $16$-bit address variant is used in our case).
+In the main loop itself, no other action is performed except for waiting for an interrupt event, which is caused by an incoming command accepted by the IR receiver~\oncircuit{U3}.
+The commands are received as pulse sequences consisting of 32 bits encoded with the pulse-period modulation as defined by the NEC protocol (we are using its variant with a $16$-bit address).
 Each logical level change on the~\oncircuit{U3} output generates an interrupt event~\cite{2010_Attiny13}.
-The demodulation is performed at the corresponding interrupt service routine of the MCU by measuring the time intervals between the falling pulse edges, using the $8$-bit timer/counter.
-If the received command is valid according to the NEC protocol and its address part is equal to the hard-coded address constant of the robot, the corresponding action is taken.
-The basic use-case is pairing the robot with a TV remote control and using the digit keys to control the robot -- in this case, the actions are to set the PWM duty cycle to $\text{Duty~Cycle} = \text{Digit} \cdot 10\%$.
+The demodulation is performed in the corresponding interrupt service routine of the MCU by measuring the time intervals between the falling edges of the pulses, using the $8$-bit timer/counter.
+If the command received is valid according to the NEC protocol and its address part is equal to the hard-coded address constant of the robot, the corresponding action is taken.
+The basic use case is pairing the robot with a TV remote control and using the digit keys to control the robot -- in this case, the actions are to set the PWM duty cycle to $\text{Duty~Cycle} = \text{Digit} \cdot 10\%$.
 The power button is used to set the duty cycle to zero, and the $0$ button -- to $100\%$.
-During the incoming IR pulse sequence, the LED~\oncircuit{D1} is turned off to indicate a currently received command.
+During the incoming IR pulse sequence, the LED~\oncircuit{D1} is turned off to indicate that a command is currently received.

-Finally, as soon as the battery voltage falls below the critical level, the robot is forced into the power-saving mode.
-In this mode, all interrupts are disabled, i.e., the robot becomes unresponsive to any commands; the motor is turned off by sending a constant logic low to the gate~\oncircuit{Q1}.
-Besides, the LED~\oncircuit{D1} is turned off and blinked briefly every three seconds to indicate that the robot needs to be charged.
+Finally, as soon as the battery voltage falls below the critical level, the robot is forced into power saving mode.
+In this mode, all interrupts are disabled, i.e., the robot is rendered unresponsive to any commands; the motor is turned off by sending a constant logical low to the gate~\oncircuit{Q1}.
+In addition, the LED~\oncircuit{D1} is turned off and briefly blinked every three seconds to indicate that the robot needs to be charged.

-The flowchart as well as the complete description of the robot firmware is provided in the Supplementary Materials~\cite{Supplementary}.
+The flow chart as well as the complete description of the robot firmware is provided in the Supplementary Materials~\cite{Supplementary}.